Picus-rex/SpaceInterferometerModel/docs/config_structure.md

 #### Instrument properties

 Fields in italic are optional.
+This struct contains all the related information on the instrument and some fields may be computed by provided functions, otherwise they can be manually specified.

 | **Name** | **Unit** | **Description** |
 | -------- | -------- | --------------- |